Bodyweight Workout For Over 50

 Stand with your feet together and your arms by your sides.
 Jump your feet out to the sides while simultaneously raising your arms above your head.
 Jump your feet back together and lower your arms back down.
 Perform jumping jacks for a set amount of time, such as 30 seconds, and gradually increase the duration as your fitness level improves.

-See also Workout For Golfers Over 50
+See also Beachbody Workouts For Over 50

 High Knees